Harmontown/harmontown.github.io/docs/_episodes/223/index.md

 title:                "LIVE from Just for Laughs Montreal 2016"
 image:                "episode-placeholder.jpg"
 description: >
   Harmontown is welcomed by a warm crowd and a sold out show in Montreal for another gut spilling and heart wrenching episode steeped in comedy and loving kindness.
 Watch the video exclusively at harmontown.com/live.
 Become a member!
-We are a small busi...
+We are a small business.
+Help us grow.
 showDate:
 releaseDate:          "2016-08-03 08:53:00Z"
 duration:             "01:35:37"